cloudjk/blog/pages/javascript/javascript_deep_copy.md

 ## Shallow Copy

-### 1. Assgin array to new array !!!
-This does not copy an array !!!
+### 1. Assgin array to new array.
+This does not copy an array

 ```java
 const arr = [